Himmelsw4nderer/Assys-Montagehelfer/KEYWORD-README.md

 ## Technical Details

 The keyword recognition runs as a separate process from the main application.
-When it detects a wake word, it sends an HTTP request to the `/auto_acknowledge` endpoint of the Assys-Montagehelfer server, which then automatically advances to the next step, just as if the user had clicked the "Next Step" button.
+When it detects a navigation word, it sends an HTTP request to the `/auto_acknowledge` endpoint of the Assys-Montagehelfer server with the appropriate direction (forward or backward), which then automatically navigates to the next or previous step, just as if the user had clicked the corresponding button.

 ## Comparison with Camera-Based Auto-Acknowledgment